riggraz/no-style-please/_posts/2023-08-04-two-years-ttw.md

 - What I've learned (and struggled with) as a Community Manager of The Turing Way
 - What I've learned (and struggled with) about "openness", open science & the open ecosystem

-All of the blogs above are retrospective – they aim to add context, coloring, and framing –– I'd ideally also like to write something that is a bit more future-focused as well. :)
+All of the blogs above will be retrospective – they aim to add context, coloring, and framing –– I'd ideally also like to write something that is a bit more future-focused as well.

+If you're interested in where I came from and how I got to The Turing Way, I'm slowly stitching together notes to be turned into a different blog: about being a (kinda-sorta) accidental AI person, on anthropology and open knowledge, OpenStreetMap, the Frictionless Data project, computational arts, data journalism, soundscapes and computational art, and OSINT - the other "galaxies" I came from, so to speak...
+But that's a whole other set of blogs!

 ## Thank yous
 It will be very, very hard to review all the people and conversations had over the past year+, and there are many many thank yous to give.
 So, I'll leave this section to the end of this series, after this act of ['gathering' (as Mindy Seu and Ursula K. Le Guin put it)](https://issue1.shiftspace.pub/on-gathering-mindy-seu) will help to reveal all those I have gathered from!